Water and Sewer

-The Township is responsible for three water systems.
-Long Sault-Ingleside, Newington and the St. Andrews / Rosedale Distribution System.
+The Township is responsible for three water systems located in Long Sault-Ingleside, Newington and the St. Andrews/Rosedale Distribution System.
 Operation of the water treatment plants has been contracted to Caneau Water and Sewage Operations Inc. The Township assumes the responsibility of the distribution systems.

 The Ingleside Water Booster Station is located on the south side of County Road 2, and was constructed in 1995.
-The Ingleside booster station consists of a 250 cubic meter wet well and a two compartment baffled clear well storage.
-Of the 3-100 horse power vertical turbine pumps 2 pumps are capable of providing the regular demand in Ingleside.
-The third pump is a standby pump.
+It consists of a 250 cubic meter wet well and a two compartment baffled clear well storage.
+Of the three 100 horse power vertical turbine pumps, 2 are capable of providing the regular demand in Ingleside.
+The third is a standby pump.

 The Ingleside Elevated Storage Tank was constructed in the 1950’s and is located 0.7 km north of County Road 2 on Dickinson Drive, Ingleside.

-The City of Cornwall’s water system provides over 12 million cubic metres of fresh clean water pumped annually through over 277 kilometres of water mains to efficiently distribute the City’s drinking system.
-This includes the St. Andrews / Rosedale distribution in the Township of South Stormont.
+The City of Cornwall’s water system provides over 12 million cubic metres of fresh clean water pumped annually through over 277 kilometres of water mains to efficiently distribute the City’s drinking water system.
+This includes the St. Andrews/Rosedale distribution in the Township of South Stormont.

 The St. Andrews West Booster Station is located on the east side of Highway 138 at the intersection of Headline Road.
 The booster pumping station, constructed in 2004 is equipped with two vertical in-line centrifugal booster pumps and chlorine booster pumps.
 Pressure and chlorine levels are adjusted before the St. Andrews Distribution System and water tower.